glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 After a PR for a change targeting a production environment is merged, we need to verify that it indeed made it out as intended.
 The following checklist is intended to facilitate tracking of that verification.

+To track that the change has been verified to be working in production as intended, please apply the label '2 - Deployment Verified' to this PR.

-- [ ] Change has been verified working in production
+- Change has been verified working in production
-- [ ] Formally close the change, this is accomplished by adding a comment to this PR 'conversation'.
+- Formally close the change, this is accomplished by adding a comment to this PR 'conversation'.
 The text here in square brackets can even be used as the contents of that comment: [ The features and functionality provided by this PR have been verified to be functioning as expected in the production environment. ]

 ---